emreerkmen/awesome-me/experiences/garanti-expert.md

 - Developed and deployed multiple Hazelcast client applications in Java, reducing data access latency by 50% and database load by 20%.
 Managed and maintained JBoss and Apache web servers on Linux servers.
 - Utilized React JS library to build scalable and performant web applications.
-- Proficient in fundamental front-end languages such as HTML, CSS, and JS.
+- Proficient in fundamental front-end languages such as HTML, CSS, Javascript and Typescript.
 - Built and maintained pipelines for CI/CD using Jenkins, Git, Bitbucket.
 - Monitored server status and application logs using Dynatrace, Instana, Splunk, and Elastic Search, troubleshooting and debugging bugs and problems in applications.
 - Utilized Agile Scrum methodology to successfully manage projects and deliver high-quality products.